Jesparzarom/Jesparzarom/README.md

 ### SKILLS

 ##### I'd like to highlight my ability to learn and adapt to new technologies and languages.
-I always strive to write code following conventions, keeping it clean and properly documented.

-##### I've worked with frameworks like Django, Flask, Laravel, and Next.js, and popular libraries like React, JQuery, Pandas, Bootstrap, Tailwind, and more.
+##### I've worked with frameworks like Django, Flask, Astro and Next.js, and popular libraries like React, JQuery, Bootstrap, Tailwind, and more.
 Additionally, I have good knowledge of SEO.
 ##### On the backend, I've worked with SQL databases like MySQL, PostgreSQL, although I've occasionally used NoSQL as well.

 <a href="#hard-skills">See details about hard skills</a>